sshilko/moar/_posts/2021-02-19-DynamoDB-Chats.md

 * Low latency reads/writes
 * Simple access patterns close to key-value database
 * Managed service, ideally on AWS
-* Lower cost TCO compared to AWS ElastiCache
+* Lower TCO compared to AWS ElastiCache

 There was one service that we think fits the requirements